dotnet/docs-maui/docs/user-interface/styles/css.md

 > [!WARNING]
 > The CSS file will fail to load if its build action is not set to **MauiCss**.

-Alternatively, a style sheet can be loaded and parsed with the `StyleSheet` class, before being added to a `ResourceDictionary`, by inlining it in a `CDATA` section:
+Alternatively, a style sheet can be loaded and parsed with the `StyleSheet` class, before being added to a <xref:Microsoft.Maui.Controls.ResourceDictionary>, by inlining it in a `CDATA` section:

 ```xaml
 <ContentPage ...>